 EMILY ABT – WRITER/DIRECTOR/PRODUCER/CINEMATOGRAPHER

 Selected as one of Variety Magazine's 'Top 10 Directors to Watch', Emily Abt is a critically acclaimed filmmaker who has directed five features.
 Her first narrative feature “Toe to Toe” (which she also wrote) premiered at Sundance and was released by Strand.
 The film featured break-out performances by Sonequa Martin-Green (star of "Star Trek:Discovery") and Louisa Krause (star of "The Girlfriend Experience").
 Abt is also a veteran documentary filmmaker who has shot, produced and directed doc and reality content for Showtime, Starz , PBS, OWN, MTV and the Sundance channel.
-She has taught both narrative and documentary filmmaking at Princeton University and is a seasoned branded content creator who has directed numerous projects for clients such as Johnson & Johnson and Oracle.
+She has taught both narrative and documentary filmmaking at Princeton University and is a seasoned branded content creator who has directed numerous projects for clients such as Microsoft, Johnson & Johnson and Oracle.

 Abt is also an award-winning screenwriting who was hired by media mogul Troy Carter to adapt the hood-lit classic and NYT bestseller "True to the Game" for the screen.
 Her current fiction feature project is "Audrey's Run" which won the Athena Award for scripts featuring outstanding female protagonists.
 Jurnee Smollett, Pablo Shreiber and Lili Taylor are attached to star; Paul Schnee is casting and ICM is packaging the film.

 Abt was a Brooklyn based filmmaker for 19 years who moved to the Bay area in 2016 with her husband (UC Berkeley Professor Shamik Dasgupta) and their two daughters.
 She recently directed and operated 2nd Camera on a new documentary feature for the Showtime Network entitled "Beyond the Opposite Sex" about two transgender people living in rural America.
-It will air on the network in 2018.
+It will premiere on the network in March 2018.